In the past decade, science and our clinical knowledge of the microbiome has been exponential in our understanding of nutrition.

 Nature has an abundance of these wonderful sporebiotics.
 When you walk in nature away from cities and urban areas and you breathe ancient forests and touch the flora you are getting a dose of sporebiotics.
 When you put your hands in healthy soils to grow your own food, you are being touched by sporebiotics and soil-based probiotics.
 When you pick your lettuces, wash the dirt off and consume them in a salad, you are giving your body an abundance of soil-based microbes.
 These in turn help you digest that lettuce and contribute to the wonderful metabolites that they produce for your health and wellbeing.

+To put it simply, our prebiotics, probiotics and postbiotics are made from real food, sourced from real places (never in a lab), free from colours, flavours and preservatives.
 Each one of the ingredients has a touch of its own soil-based bacteria and postbiotics, which we cannot calibrate – just like we can’t calibrate it when we eat a lettuce, sweet potato, carrot or beetroot from healthy soils which all have their soil-based bacteria that are helping our microbiome to be healthy.

 A crisis in health and gut issues may need non-plant-based extracted probiotics and prebiotics, especially if the person is highly sensitive to many foods and their components.
 But for people who want to maintain a healthy gut, here are 10 steps to help you maintain a healthy microbiome and, thus, a healthy mind and body.

 10 Steps to Improve the Microbiome